 And now a few words from Donna Ellington, DUH's Deputy Director and Social Media Maven...

-In 2016, we started the People Overcoming Politics (POP) page hoping to be a force for the news the corporate media wasn't reporting, as well as encouraging the non-political to wake up and get more involved!
-Today, the POP page has 5,657 followers and is growing quickly, thanks mostly toour endorsement of U.S.House and Senate and Gubernatorial candidates.
+In 2016, we started the People Overcoming Politics (POP) page hoping to encourage the non-political to wake up and get more involved!
+Today, the POP page has 6,300 followers and is growing quickly, thanks mostly toour endorsement of U.S.House and Senate and Gubernatorial candidates.

 I saw to it that DUH had a Twitter account in time for the planning of the Healthcare Justice March.
 Even though that happened August 1, 2015, we kept the handle, along with two others I'd set up, until it became clear that we should consolidate.
 Today, @DUH4Healthcare has 15,000 followers.